Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 Nested group members are counted.

 ### Allow Password Reset
-When enabled, this allows the delegate to reset passwords their own password if forgotten via the login screen.
+When enabled, this allows the delegate to reset their own password if forgotten via the login screen.

 The requirements for utilizing this feature are set below.